Choking During Sleep – Symptoms & Causes

 If you experience frequent choking in your sleep, you likely have Obstructive Sleep Apnoea.
 Sleep Apnoea is a sleep disorder characterised by brief interruptions in breathing during sleep.
 The most common type is Obstructive Sleep Apnoea (OSA), where the airway becomes partially or completely blocked, leading to pauses in breathing.
 When the airway is blocked, the oxygen levels in the blood can drop, causing you to wake up choking or gasping for air as the body responds to the lack of oxygen.

-You may wake with shortness of breath that corrects itself quickly, or you might make a snorting, choking or gasping.
+You may wake with shortness of breath that corrects itself quickly, or you might snort, choke or gasp as you catch your breath.
 The pattern of repeatedly waking can repeat itself 5 to 30 times or more each hour, all night long.
 These disruptions impair your ability to reach deep, restful sleep, and you’ll probably feel sleepy during your waking hours.

 In addition to waking up choking, other common symptoms include: